commanday/cpp-2020/README.md

 ***
 **What's your job?**

-*c++ is an old language.Let's maintain it together and make it more perfect!*
+*C++ is a general purpose and object-oriented programming language.Let's maintain it together and make it more perfect!*

 ## Compilers